Caroline Casagrande: New Jersey General Assembly

-In 2007, Casagrande ran on the Republican ticket for New Jersey State Assemblywoman of the 12th district alongside Assemblyman Declan O'Scanlon.
-She defeated an incumbent Assemblyman (Michael J. Panter), and became the youngest woman to ever be elected to the New Jersey General Assembly.
-Casagrande served in the Assembly on the Appropriations Committee and the Women and Children Committee.
+In 2007, Casagrande ran on the Republican ticket for New Jersey State Assemblywoman of the 12th district alongside Declan O'Scanlon.
+Casagrande defeated O'Scanlon defeated Democratic incumbent Assemblyman Michael J. Panter and his running mate Amy Mallet.
+Casagrande thus became the youngest woman to ever be elected to the New Jersey General Assembly.
+She served in the Assembly on the Appropriations Committee and the Women and Children Committee.

 In 2011 Casagrande was redistricted to the 11th Legislative District where she sought re-election along with Senator Jennifer Beck, who was also shifted out of the 12th district, and Assembly member Mary Pat Angelini.
 They were the first trio of women to be elected as a team to the New Jersey Legislature.

 Casagrande served in various leadership positions within the Republican Caucus - eventually rising to Deputy Republican Leader.
 She also served as a Republican Commissioner on the New Jersey Redistricting Commission, which was charged with redrawing the lines of the State's congressional districts following the 2010 United States census.